-We offer in-home training and flexible hours so you can enjoy all the benefits of our classes at a time and place that is convenient for you.
+We offer private training options so you can enjoy all the benefits of our classes at a time and place that is convenient for you.
 Whether in-person, online, or a combination of both, private training is an effective, convenient and fun way for you, your dog and your family to engage in a lifelong education together.
 With private training, you’ll enjoy strengthening your bond with your dog through a highly customized training plan developed to fit your lifestyle and meet your individual needs and goals.

 I noticed that your training methods don’t employ choke chains or prong collars to instill obedience.
 Why not?

 The Inquisitive Canine is a force-free zone.
 Our methods focus on educating you on canine parenting to get the behaviors you want.
-In our classes, you’ll learn positive and nurturing ways to reinforce the behaviors you want, while limiting and preventing inappropriate ones — without having your dog wear uncomfortable devices.
+Through our approach, you’ll learn positive and nurturing ways to reinforce the behaviors you want, while limiting and preventing inappropriate ones — without having your dog wear uncomfortable devices.
 Choke, prong, shock and Citronella collars are considered “correction-based” devices that place emphasis on the behaviors you don’t want.
 They can also result in injury, pain, and fear-related behavioral side-effects.

 It’s important to note that your dog’s behavior at home and in public is determined by dynamic factors that are often overlooked in traditional obedience training.
 Our methods focus on understanding canine behavior so that you can successfully teach your dog good manners through techniques that reward and motivate.
-When dogs are rewarded for behaviors we want, they are more likely to perform those behaviors, while less likely to perform the ones we don’t.
+When dogs are rewarded for behaviors we want, they are more likely to perform those behaviors, while less likely to perform the unwanted ones.

 I’d like to enroll in one of your classes.
 How do I get started?